MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mrlearning-asa-ch2.md

 2. No dispositivo HoloLens 1: Inicie a Sessão do Azure.
 3. No dispositivo HoloLens 1: Criar a Âncora do Azure (cria âncoras na localização da experiência do Rocket Launcher).
 4. No dispositivo HoloLens 1: Compartilhar a ID de Âncora do Azure para a rede.
-5. No dispositivo HoloLens 2: Reinicie o aplicativo.
+5. No dispositivo HoloLens 2: Inicie o aplicativo.
 6. No dispositivo HoloLens 2: Obtenha a ID de Âncora compartilhada da Rede (busca a ID de âncora que acaba de ser compartilhada do dispositivo HoloLens 1).
 7. No dispositivo HoloLens 2: Inicie a Sessão do Azure.
 8. No dispositivo HoloLens 2: Localize a Âncora do Azure (posiciona a experiência do Rocket Launcher na localização da etapa 3).